After Masayoshi Son regained the title of Japan's richest man, he liquidated his NVIDIA holdings. Does this signal the bursting of the AI bubble?

 Can SoftBank make a comeback by relying on OpenAI and be fearless of the bubble risk?
 Probably not.

-An OpenAI executive mentioned in a public event that "computing - power investment may need government guarantees."
-This statement caused a stir, and U.S. technology stocks tumbled collectively, with the market value of the six major technology giants evaporating by over $400 billion overnight.
+An executive of OpenAI mentioned in a public event that “investment in computing power may need government guarantees.”
+This statement sent shockwaves through the market, causing a sharp decline in U.S. technology stocks.
+The market value of the six major technology giants evaporated by more than $400 billion overnight.

-"The U.S. stock market faces a serious risk of decline and may experience a sharp correction in the next 6 months to 2 years," said Jamie Dimon, the CEO of JPMorgan Chase, a prominent figure on Wall Street.
-"The asset - price increase driven by AI is a 'worrying issue', and many assets in the market seem to be entering the bubble zone."
+“The U.S. stock market is facing a serious risk of decline.
+There may be a sharp correction in the next 6 months to 2 years,” said Jamie Dimon, the CEO of JPMorgan Chase, a prominent figure on Wall Street.
+He believes that the asset price increase driven by AI is a “worrying issue, and many assets in the market seem to be entering the bubble zone.”

 In October this year, Sam Altman, the CEO of OpenAI, also rarely stated that there is indeed a bubble in some parts of the AI field, and some “stupid” startups can easily obtain large amounts of funds.

-Some institutions estimate that OpenAI is expected to lose over $5 billion in 2025.
-If it fulfills its commitment of a $14 - trillion infrastructure investment, the total cash - burning scale in the next few years may exceed $100 billion.
+Some institutions estimate that OpenAI is expected to lose more than $5 billion in 2025.
+If it fulfills its commitment of a $1.4 - trillion infrastructure investment, the total cash - burning scale in the next few years may exceed $100 billion.
 Even with the support of giants like Microsoft, the continuous huge cash consumption puts great pressure on the company.
-The market generally worries that under hardware bottlenecks such as chip shortages, the cost of AI training will only increase.
-Once investors' confidence wavers, it is easy to trigger a chain reaction of "technological bubble burst".
+The market generally worries that under hardware bottlenecks such as a shortage of chips, the cost of AI training will only increase.
+Once investors' confidence is shaken, it is easy to trigger a chain reaction of the “burst of the technology bubble.”

 Source: Internet

 Another example is NVIDIA.
-This year, it agreed to invest up to $100 billion in OpenAI to build a large - scale data center, and OpenAI promised to purchase millions of NVIDIA GPUs to fill the racks.
+This year, it agreed to invest up to $100 billion in OpenAI to jointly build large - scale data centers, and OpenAI promised to purchase millions of NVIDIA GPUs to fill these racks.
 Oracle, an early investor in OpenAI, also signed an agreement this year to provide cloud services worth $300 billion to OpenAI over the next five years.

-David Cahn, a partner at Sequoia, put it more bluntly: if a company can only survive in an "infinite - financing" environment, then it's fundamentally wrong.
-In the current context, he is neither blindly chasing nor overly cautious about stories like "reaching $2 million in ARR in 10 days" or "serial financing with a tripled valuation".
-Too much money may make founders and teams think they've already won, but the real challenge is to survive after the momentum fades.
+David Cahn, a partner at Sequoia Capital, put it more bluntly.
+He said that if a company can only survive in an environment of “infinite financing,” then there is something wrong with the company itself.
+In the current context, he is neither blindly chasing stories like “reaching $2 million in ARR in 10 days” or “serial financing with a three - fold increase in valuation” nor ignoring the risks.
+Excessive funds may make founders and teams think they have already won, but the real challenge is to survive after the momentum fades.

 Can OpenAI successfully go public?
 Probably.
-However, the biggest problem for OpenAI is not a lack of funds but a shortage of a huge amount of electricity.
+But the biggest problem for OpenAI is not a lack of funds but a shortage of a huge amount of electricity.

-In 2028, U.S. data centers alone will need 57 gigawatts of electricity, while utility companies can only provide a maximum of 21 gigawatts at that time, resulting in a huge gap of 36 gigawatts.
-In addition to electricity, there are also issues regarding land, water resources, fiber - optic networks, and even the production capacity of key grid equipment such as transformers.
+By 2028, U.S. data centers alone will require 57 gigawatts of electricity, while utility companies can only provide a maximum of 21 gigawatts at that time, resulting in a huge gap of 36 gigawatts.
+In addition to electricity, there are also shortages in land, water resources, fiber - optic networks, and even the production capacity of key grid equipment such as transformers.

 Source: Internet